lob/lob-address-elements/README.md

 | data-lob-state            | N/A           | Identify the state.         |
 | data-lob-zip              | N/A           | Identify the zip code.         |

+## Component Styles
-You may customize the color scheme for the address suggestion list.
+You may customize the color and style for the address suggestion list.
 Two approaches are supported.

-## In-line Style Declarations
+### In-line Color Declarations
 In this example, the colors are declared in-ine, which means the address elements library will automatically inject a stylesheet with all CSS styles necessary to style the suggestion list.
 Hex, RGB and named color values are supported when declaring styles in-line.